hannesdelbeke/brain/note-link-janitor.md

 In case of updates ensure we don't break dependencies
 - used in [Obsidian Publisher template](https://github.com/ObsidianPublisher/obsidian-mkdocs-publisher-template/pull/12#event-8149371371)
 - used by my wiki / public brain [[Obsidian web integration]]

+## Bug
+- No backlink detected for this [note](https://hannesdelbeke.github.io/wiki/fast%20charge/), but it's on [this page](https://hannesdelbeke.github.io/wiki/Dell%20U2419H/) but with a different name. [[todo]]

+## alternatives
+https://pypi.org/project/mkdocs-backlinks/ this might replace janitor